-Texas is one of the fastest growing states in the nation.
+Texas is one of the fastest-growing states in the nation.
 Much of this growth is occurring in the WUI area, where structures and other human improvements meet and mix with undeveloped wildland or vegetative fuels.
-Population growth within the WUI substantially increases the risk from wildfires.
-For Wharton County, the Texas State Wildfire Risk Assessment Portal (TxWRAP) estimated that 24,923 people or 61% of the total county population (40,997) live within the WUI.
+Population growth within the WUI substantially increases the risk of wildfires.
+For Wharton County, based on TxWRAP data and 2010 Census data from HAZUS-MH, an estimated 19,216 people or 47% of the total county population (41,280) live within the WUI.
 The WUI layer reflects housing density depicting where humans and their structures meet or intermix with wildland fuels.
-Figure 16-7 shows the Wharton County housing density within the WUI.
+Figure 16-7 Shows the Wharton County housing density within the WUI.

-The TxWRAP report for Wharton County and the participating communities maps the WUI Response Index, which is a rating of the potential impact of a wildfire on people and their homes.
+The TxWRAP report for Wharton County and the participating communities map the WUI Response Index, which is a rating of the potential impact of a wildfire on people and their homes.
 The key input, WUI, reflects housing density (houses per acre) consistent with Federal Register National standards (Figure 16-7).
-The TxWRAP report states that the location of people living in the WUI and rural areas is essential for defining potential wildfire impacts to people and homes.
+The TxWRAP report states that the location of people living in the WUI and rural areas is essential for defining potential wildfire impacts on people and homes.
 Figure 16-8 shows the WUI Response Index for Wharton County.

-According to the TxWRAP report for Wharton County, wildfire Values Response Index (VRI) layer reflects a rating of the potential impact of a wildfire on values or assets.
+According to the TxWRAP report for Wharton County, the wildfire Values Response Index (VRI) layer reflects a rating of the potential impact of a wildfire on values or assets.
 The VRI is an overall rating that combines the impact ratings for WUI (housing density) and Pine Plantations (pine age) into a single measure.
 VRI combines the likelihood of a fire occurring (threat) with those areas of most concern that are adversely impacted by fire to derive a single overall measure of wildfire risk.
 Figure 16-9 shows the VRI for Wharton County.

-The TxWRAP report for Wharton County maps the Community Protection Zones (CPZ), which represent those areas considered highest priority for mitigation planning activities.
+The TxWRAP report for Wharton County maps the Community Protection Zones (CPZ), which represent those areas considered the highest priority for mitigation planning activities.
 CPZs are based on an analysis of the "Where People Live" housing density data and surrounding fire behavior potential.
 "Rate of Spread" data is used to determine the areas of concern around populated areas that are within a 2-hour fire spread distance.
 Figure 16-10 shows the demarcation of CPZs in Wharton County and the participating communities.

 Finally, wildfire threat or Wildfire Hazard Potential (WHP) is the likelihood of a wildfire occurring or burning into an area.
-Threat is calculated by combining multiple landscape characteristics including surface and canopy fuels, fire behavior, historical fire occurrences, weather observations, terrain conditions, and other factors.
-Figure 16-11 through Figure 16-14 maps the WHP for Wharton County and the participating communities and each partner community as identified in the 2014 USDA Forest Service, Fire Modeling Institute WHP using data from 1992 to 2012.
-On its own, WHP is not an explicit map of wildfire threat or risk, but when paired with spatial data depicting highly valued resources and assets such as structures or power lines, it can approximate relative wildfire risk to those specific resources and assets.
+The threat is calculated by combining multiple landscape characteristics including surface and canopy fuels, fire behavior, historical fire occurrences, weather observations, terrain conditions, and other factors.
+Figure 16-11 through Figure 16-14 maps the WHP for Wharton County and the participating communities and each partner community as identified in the Wildfire Hazard Potential for the United States (270-m), Version 2020 (3rd Edition), containing data from 1992 to 2015.
+On its own, WHP is not an explicit map of wildfire threat or risk, but when paired with spatial data depicting highly valued resources and assets such as structures, it can approximate relative wildfire risk to those specific resources and assets.
 WHP is also not a forecast or wildfire outlook for any particular season, as it does not include any information on current or forecasted weather or fuel moisture conditions.
-It is instead intended for long-term strategic fuels management and appropriate for regional, county, or local protection mitigation or prevention planning.
+It is instead intended for long-term strategic fuels management and is appropriate for regional, county, or local protection mitigation or prevention planning.